RonNewcomb/react-router/README.md

 - if lazy-loading modules with a default export, no need to specify the component name
 - route config errors are explicit and appear obviously; no need to dig around in console.log with blank screens
 - no useEffect!
+- delays Loading displays for a macrotick in case remote data is in an async cache; prevents flashing "loading" for a tick

 #### TODO

 Nested routers.
 Nested routes.

 Test animations.

-delay Loading display for a tick in case remote data is in an async cache

 ### Discarded Features